zuplo/docs/docs/quickstarts/validation-and-docs-with-json-schema.md

 Zuplo uses a `routes.json` file to configure all the routes in the gateway, including any policies applied (like validation).

-Sign in to Zuplo and get your free developer account at [portal.zuplo.com](https://portal.zuplo.com) and follow these simple steps to see the developer portal in action.
+Get your free developer account at [portal.zuplo.com](https://portal.zuplo.com), sign in to Zuplo, and follow these simple steps to see the developer portal in action.

 ## Step 1 - Create a new Zuplo Project